NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

 * Steps:
  * Change into `$HOME/training`
  * Modify `README.md` and add docs about amend
- * Add `README.md` to the staging index and commit the change
+ * Add `README.md` to the staging area and commit the change
- * Edit `README.md` again and add it to staging
+ * Edit `README.md` again and add it to staging area
  * Use `git commit --amend README.md` and explain what happens
 * Bonus:
  * Adopt the commit message using `git commit --amend`